 What is lead scoring?

 Lead scoring is a methodology used to grade prospects against a scale that represents the perceived value each lead represents for your organization.
 With lead scoring, you can attach values to each of your leads based on their professional information and the behavior they’ve exhibited on your website.

-The more likely a lead is to progress further down the sales funnel end up a paying customer, the better the lead - and the higher the score.
-Lead scoring is fundamental to prioritizing the leads in your funnel and closing the business you really want.
+The more likely a lead is to progress further down the sales funnel to end up a paying customer, the better the lead – and the higher the score.
+Lead qualification is fundamental to prioritizing the leads in your funnel and closing the business you really want.

 A good lead scoring model can help you prioritize leads by:

 - how likely they are to purchase,